Adding and dropping classes

 - Log into PAWS

-- Select the Academics tab
+- Go under the Academics menu

-in the Registration channel
+- Select Registration in the Registration channel

 You are able to drop classes after the deadline for registration changes, but before the withdraw deadline, although the class will appear on your official transcript and you will be charged a portion of the tuition for the class, depending on the date of a withdrawal.